-In the early 1970’s the full orchestra at the Martha’s Vineyard Regional High School was discontinued due to a lack of string instrument students.
-Programs in the elementary schools had eliminated string instruments thereby providing no opportunity for continuation at the high school level.
-In 1987 the Martha’s Vineyard Chamber Music Society initiated the development of an All-Island After School String Instrument Program.
-The program, which started with 47 students, expanded over a number of years and was eventually added back into the school curriculum from the early elementary grades.
-The elementary strings program includes up to 200 students a year.
+Currently, the elementary strings program includes up to 200 students a year.
 Several teachers worked with the program through the 1990s, Nancy Jephcote became the full-time instructor 17 years ago and continues today.
 She is joined by part-time instructor Chelsea Pennebaker and several program assistants.
 We hope our support will continue a vibrant elementary strings program and interest in classical music.

-The MVCMS is committed to helping interested children who show aptitude pay for private instruction with its Lesson Scholarship Program.
-The number of applicants has increased considerably since the program’s inception, as has the cost of private lessons.
-We continue to reach out to private teachers for help identifying families who could use our support.
-We currently provide funds to about 15 students per year with partial scholarships.
-Parents have been enthusiastic about their appreciation of our support and the positive influence music has made in the lives of their children.
+Through our Lesson Scholarship Program, we help interested children who show aptitude pay for private instruction.
+Since the program’s inception, the number of applicants has increased considerably, as has the support given to offset the cost of private lessons.
+Currently, the MVCMS provides funds to about 15 students per year with partial scholarships, and we continue to reach out to private teachers for help identifying families who could use our support.
+The response from parents has been enthusiastic: we receive regular expressions of appreciation for positive influence music has made in the lives of their children.

 Donations specifically designated for these programs are gratefully accepted.